cipherstash/.github/profile/README.md

 CipherStash helps you build encryption-enabled apps with blazing fast search.

-You can add data encryption to your Node.js or Ruby apps with just a few lines of code.
+You can add application-level encryption to your Rails apps with just a few lines of code.

-Level up your security, and keep the dev workflows you know and love.
+Level up your data security, and keep the dev workflows you know and love.

 ## 👁 Encryption should be scrutinized